vkern/Digital-Safety-for-Open-Researchers/README.md

 + Editing access will be removed.
 + Questionable edits will be evaluated by the editorial board and potentially removed.

+ ##How to Get Involved

  We could use your help with the following:

 + Build out content for modules:
   + Share your own story about a digital safety problem